johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 be 100 or so meters off from what you expected.
 It's something to keep in mind.
-If you have a handheld satnav (such as from Garmin) there usually is a setting that let's you choose what coordinate system you want to choose.
+If you have a handheld satnav (such as from Garmin) there usually is a setting that let's you choose what coordinate system you want to use.

+#### OS Locate

-In the UK people often communicate location in terms of the grid reference system that is specific to the UK rather than using latitude and longitude There's an app called [OS Locate] for iPhone and Android that will report your location in UK grid reference terms and also in latitude and longitude based on OSGB36.
+In the UK people often communicate location in terms of the grid reference system that is specific to the UK rather than using latitude and longitude There's an app called [OS Locate](https://shop.ordnancesurvey.co.uk/apps/os-locate/) for iPhone and Android that will report your location in UK grid reference terms or in latitude and longitude based on OSGB36.

 ### More Map Resources